project941/SamsungHealthSecurityProps/README.md

 As mentioned above, there may be side effects to this "fix", ymmv

+Note: You still need to make sure you have Samsung Health added to Magisk's Deny List, ideally with Shamiko installed (if using Shamiko dont forget to disable Enforce Deny List)

 **Please note:** the included LICENSE only covers the module components provided by the excellent work of Zack5tpg's Magisk Module Extended, which is available for here for module creators

 https://github.com/Zackptg5/MMT-Extended/